 Led by the College’s Equity and Inclusion Committee, BERT documents incidents, collects data, and provides support and educational programming to all affected.
 The team is not designed to conduct investigations of incidents, but rather support the College in its investigations.

-BERT works in collaboration with the Division of Student Affairs to respond to bias incidents with educational programs, support for students and groups affected by the incidents, and advocacy to address the institutional inequities that may have contributed to these incidents.
+BERT works in collaboration with the Office of Student Life to respond to bias incidents with educational programs, support for students and groups affected by the incidents, and advocacy to address the institutional inequities that may have contributed to these incidents.

 The Carthage Equity & Inclusion Certificate Program guides administrators, faculty, and staff in expanding and deepening their intercultural competency to foster a positive campus community and climate of all individuals.

 Individuals commit to self-development by devoting 30-50 hours to learning experiences that advance cross-cultural understandings.
 Each applicant agrees to participate in a variety of self-selected learning experiences to enhance their knowledge, skills, and disposition in support of making Carthage a place where all can feel a sense of belonging.